-Housing Authority of the County of Sacramento City Council, City Housing Authority, Board of Supervisors and County Housing Authority
+Housing Authority of the County of Sacramento

 Honorable Members in Session:

 Today, I present to you the Sacramento Housing and Redevelopment Agency's proposed budget for 2016.
 This budget document provides detailed information about the forecasted revenues and expenditures for the Agency in the coming year.